Redwood Furniture Care – Tips & Tricks

 The best way to keep your redwood furniture looking like new will depend in part on its finish.
 We’ve discussed how to finish redwood in several previous blog posts.
 You can find some helpful information there if you’re starting with a raw and unfinished slab.
 Check out our previous posts on sanding redwood, finishing redwood, and recommended finish types for more information.

-A high quality finish will ensure that your redwood furniture will remain in good condition for years to come.
+A high-quality finish will ensure that your redwood furniture will remain in good condition for years to come.
 A lot of finishes will fade or yellow over time, and most are not durable enough to avoid small dents and scratches in the wood.
 Taking extra care when finishing burl wood furniture will help keep the finish in good condition for longer, and make refinishing easier if it’s needed in the future.
 Refinishing is especially difficult with resin, spray lacquer, varnish, and polyurethane finishes, but wipe-on oil finishes are relatively easy to reapply when needed.
-We feel that the best finish for redwood furniture is a natural tung oil.
+We feel that the best finish for redwood furniture is natural tung oil.
 While this finish isn’t as durable or glossy as an epoxy or resin finish, it’s easy to maintain and highlights the color and character of the wood.
 Tung oil gives burl wood furniture a natural look and feel.
+Additionally, consistent redwood furniture care is easier with a less shiny surface.

 These examples show two of the finishing options used in our shop.
 We finished the table set on the left in tung oil and the vanity on the right in conversion varnish.